“We proceed as if not agriculture and handicraft, but reading and writing were the beginning of civilization.”

 Hint—It Isn’t Their Fault

 We think about crafts as beautiful, vanishing cultures at the margins of the Indian economy.
 It is a romantic vision of generational skills, but also destructive to those engaged in actual making.
 Regarding makers as noble amidst struggle is a nice tribute.
-However, it doesn’t feed makers, educate their kids or insure that these artforms live into the future.
+However, it doesn’t feed makers, educate their kids or ensure that these artforms live into the future.
 Crafts nostalgia is frozen in an older business environment that disregards potential cultural and economic losses melting away each day that goes by without a real strategy.

 But, there’s some good news.
 New drivers could make crafts central to the rise of, by some estimates, 200 million Indians.1 We believe crafts are a source of experiential tourism, key to sustainable Big Fashion, a propellent for India’s UN Sustainable Development Goals, vital to the success of Make in India and a tide that could lift all boats.
 Crafts need a strategy.
 We believe the problem is that in the absence of other information, consumers view crafts as commodities with commodity pricing.
 Let’s explore what moving from commodity pricing toward information-driven differentiation and a focus on quality looks like.

 Consumers, climate change and technology are driving the new opportunities.
-Specifically, the pandemic pushed international consumer preferences towards Environmental, Social and Corporate Governance (ESG) dimensions faster than projected.
+Specifically, the pandemic pushed international consumer preferences towards Environmental, Social and Governance (ESG) dimensions faster than projected.
 Simultaneously, Blockchain-style technologies are making operations management simpler, cheaper and more accessible to craft makers.
 Innovation means makers have paths towards international standards of fabrication and business processes demanded by export customers.
 Domestic retailers will like more predictable order fulfilment, too.

-All signs point towards changed global consumers who will support a vision of craft similar to royal patronage the artforms enjoyed in the past.
+All signs point towards changed global consumers who will support a vision of craft similar to royal patronage artforms used in the past.
 These consumers want and are willing to pay for sustainability, the absence of oppression and handmade (vs. AI-driven-robot-made) goods.
 They give bonus points for story and supply chain transparency.

 Currently, Artificial Intelligence-driven manufacture is making handmades even rarer and more valuable.
 In the EU and USA, 65% of customers identify ESG dimensions as one of the top two purchase considerations.2